The Rock Scene of The Sixties

 Mungo Jerry

-I heard one night in Koge (south of Copenhagen) 1977.
+I heard them one night in Koge (south of Copenhagen) in 1977.
 Among many others they of course played the inevitable "In The Summertime".
-Competent musicians who knew their repertoire and not that much more.
+Decent musicians who had done their homework, and not much more.
+I wasn't impressed.

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn

 For ten minutes I tried to close my eyes and just listen, to see if it made any difference.
-The sound did not become any better by this experiment, so I you came to hear the well-known hits, you found what you came for.
+It didn't.
+The sound did not become any better by this experiment, so if you came to hear their well-known hits, you found what you came for.
 The rest of us left in a disappointed mood.

 Steppenwolf had a couple of hits, for example "Born To Be Wild" and "Magic Carpet Ride", so congratulations on that , but stagewise I had expected much more than just rattling off their hits.